solidi/writing/03-no-description-provided.md

 There is a philosophical argument that questions the value of the commit, even if written cleanly.
 Should we care for the steps, or should we care only for the pull request merge, as long as it is well-shaped and not overbearing for anyone to understand?

-One would argue that the pull request merge commit is the essential description, not the small iterations that came to form it.
+One would argue that the pull request merge commit contains the essential description, not the small iterations that came to form it.
 The reasoning is simple.
 We are not machines that can accurately remember more than seven commits at any one time, [plus or minus two](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two).
 There are those teams that squash and rebase, so the commits were trivial.

 There is no right answer to this difficulty.
 The only real constant is the pull request template, the opportunity described and recorded in a version control system.